HugoCunha/DLTTestRobot/README.md

 Multiple tests are defined in a single file.
 All empty lines and lines beginning with a ';' character will be ignored as comments

+The following general commands are used

+* version <versionnumber>

-The following commands are used in the test file
+The following commands are used in each test

 * test id <name_without_seperators>
 * test description <extended description>